California: The Leader in Stem Cell Research

 In addition, CIRM has also supported the construction of state-of-the-art facilities that were needed in order to build the infrastructure and perform research without the restrictions that came with federal funding under President George W. Bush.

 CIRM has specifically targeted areas that will help push stem cell research toward the clinic.
-Our SEED grants pulled more scientists into stem cell research than ever before, and the Comprehensive awards supported leading stem cell scientists already in California.
+In our early years our SEED grants pulled more scientists into stem cell research than ever before, and the Comprehensive awards supported leading stem cell scientists already in California.
 CIRM encouraged young faculty to commit their labs to stem cell science through two rounds of New Faculty awards.
 Finally, training grants and the Bridges and SPARK Educational awards ensure a next generation of stem cell scientists and laboratory personnel to fill the needs of a growing stem cell research sector in California.

 Stem cell research has the potential to treat diseases that are currently burdened with high health care costs—especially chronic conditions such as heart disease, Alzheimer’s disease or diabetes, the costs of which threaten to cripple the healthcare system.
-Even if a stem cell-based therapy doesn’t entirely cure a disease, reducing its impact would be an enormous economic benefit.
+Even if a stem cell-based therapy doesn’t entirely cure a disease, reducing its impact would be an enormous economic benefit and could greatly improve the quality and length of life for millions of people.

 In addition to reduced health care costs, new therapies would allow those people to go back to work, or allow their caregivers to work again.
 This increased productivity funnels tax dollars right back into the state.
 A 2019 independent report conducted by the Schaeffer Center for Health Policy & Economics at the University of Southern California says that developing stem cell treatments and cures for some of the most common and deadly diseases could produce multi-billion dollar benefits for California in reduced healthcare costs and improved quality and quantity of life.